Interview PrepComprehensive Guide

 1. Approved This is the outcome you are hoping for, and it is the most common outcome for couples with genuine relationships and complete documentation.
 The consular officer may tell you directly that your visa has been approved, or they may hand you a colored slip of paper (often a specific color like blue or pink, depending on the embassy) indicating approval.
 In many cases, they will keep your passport and mail it back to you with the visa stamp inside within a few business days to two weeks.

 2. Section 221(g) Administrative Processing If the consular officer needs more time or more information before making a final decision, they may issue a Section 221(g) notice.
 This is not a denial — it is essentially a pause.
 The officer may request specific additional documents, or they may need to conduct further background checks or verification.
 You will typically receive a written notice explaining what is needed and what to do next.
+For a full walkthrough of typical 221(g) timelines, response strategies, and what triggers it, see our 221(g) administrative processing guide.

 Common reasons for 221(g) administrative processing include: